 If anything you read in this guide inspires you to explore Seattle with us, you might like to consider our Fully Customizable Seattle Tours.
-And if you have any questions, please feel free to get in touch.
+And if you have any questions, don’t hesitate to get in touch.

 5) Kubota Gardens